Home » Weather Instruments: What Each One Measures and How They Work

 Measures: Wind speed Units: mph / km/h / knots / m/s Types: Cup, ultrasonic, vane

 The NWS standard for wind measurement is 33 feet (10 metres) above open, flat terrain.
-At lower heights, buildings and trees create turbulence that significantly reduces measured wind speeds compared to true conditions.
+Buildings and trees create turbulence that significantly reduces measured wind speeds at lower heights.
 Mounting height is the single biggest factor in anemometer accuracy.

-Placement tip: The Davis Vantage Pro2 is the only consumer station that allows the anemometer to be mounted separately from the rest of the sensor suite, using a cable up to 40 feet long.
-This is why it is the preferred choice for serious wind measurement.
+Placement tip: The Davis Vantage Pro2 is the only consumer station that allows the anemometer to be mounted separately from the rest of the sensor suite, using a cable up to 40 feet long — the preferred choice for serious wind measurement.

 Wind Vane: Measures Wind Direction